 Signs Of Brake Issues

-Squeaking or Grinding Noises: If you hear a squeaking or grinding sound when you apply the brakes, it might mean the brake pads are worn out and need to be replaced.
+Squeaking or Grinding Noises: If you hear a squeaking or grinding sound when you apply the brakes, it might mean the brake pads are worn out.

-Vibration or Pulsation: A vibrating brake pedal is often a sign of warped rotors.
-This can happen due to excessive heat or wear.
-Warped rotors can affect braking efficiency, making it harder to stop the car quickly and safely.
-If you experience this issue, it’s crucial to have your brake system checked and repaired promptly to avoid compromising your vehicle’s safety.
+Vibration or Pulsing: A vibrating brake pedal is often a sign of warped rotors.
+Warped rotors can make it harder to stop the car quickly and safely.
+If you experience this issue, it’s best to get your brake system checked soon.

-Soft Brake Pedal: If your brake pedal feels soft or spongy, it could be an indication of air in the brake lines or a problem with the brake fluid.
-This condition can severely reduce braking effectiveness, increasing the risk of an accident.
-Regular maintenance and timely replacement of brake components are essential to prevent these issues and ensure your safety on the road.
+Soft Brake Pedal: If your brake pedal feels soft or spongy, there could be a problem with your brakes.
+Regular maintenance and timely replacement of brake components can help prevent these issues and keep you safety on the road.

 Transmission Problems